Improved Bug Localization with AI Agents Leveraging Hypothesis and Dynamic Cognition: Methodology

 \subsection{Design of AI Agents}

-In our agentic workflow, six role-specific agents form a pipeline to support bug localization: a restructuring agent (reorganize a bug report), a retrieval agent (collect candidate code segments), a filtering agent (filter out irrelevant candidates), a hypothesis agent (generate hypotheses), an investigation agent (test hypotheses), and an observer agent (validate hypotheses).
+In our agentic workflow, six role-specific agents form a pipeline to support bug localization: a restructuring agent (reorganizes a bug report), a retrieval agent (collects candidate code segments), a filtering agent (filters out irrelevant candidates), a hypothesis agent (generates hypotheses), an investigation agent (tests hypotheses), and an observer agent (validates hypotheses).
 We implement this workflow using the LangGraph library~\cite{langgraph2024}, combining varying sizes of LLMs (e.g., Devstral~\cite{devstral2024}) to balance efficiency, cost, and performance.
-The agents communicate through a shared LangGraph state~\cite{langgraph_state}, where each agent uses only the parts relevant to its role and updates only the portion it contributes (e.g., adding hypotheses).
+The agents communicate through a shared LangGraph state~\cite{langgraph_state}, where each agent uses and updates the relevant parts of the state (e.g., adding hypotheses).

-Since prompt design is central to the effectiveness of the workflow, we construct each agent’s system prompt following established prompt-engineering practices~\cite{prompt_best_practice} and employ few-shot chain-of-thought prompting~\cite{fewshot_CoT, CoT}.
-We also apply a meta-prompting approach~\cite{meta-prompting} and iteratively refine the prompts with the help of LLMs (e.g., ChatGPT).
+Since prompt design is central to the effectiveness of our workflow, we construct an appropriate system prompt~\cite{BRaIn} for each agent following the best practices of prompt-engineering ~\cite{prompt_best_practice, BRaIn} and employ few-shot chain-of-thought prompting~\cite{fewshot_CoT, CoT}.
+We apply meta-prompting~\cite{meta-prompting} to refine our prompts using LLMs (e.g., ChatGPT), as prompt quality can affect model performance~\cite{CoT, meta-prompting}.